MicrosoftDocs/fabric-docs/docs/enterprise/fabric-close-end-cancel.md

 ## Disable Fabric

-Fabric administrators can turn off Fabric for an entire organization,individuals, and security groups.
+Fabric administrators can turn off Fabric for an entire organization, individuals, and security groups.
 See [Can I disable Microsoft Fabric?](../admin/fabric-switch.md#can-i-disable-microsoft-fabric).
 At the tenant level, the Fabric admin uses the Admin portal **Settings.** The Fabric administrator can also delegate a Capacity administrator to disable Fabric at the capacity level using the Admin portal **Capacity settings.**

 ## Licenses
 If a Fabric (Free) license was assigned by a Global or Billing administrator, they can use the Admin portal to remover users' free licenses.
-The steps are the same as [Close your Power BI account.](#close-your-power-bi-account) If a Capacity administrator got the license themselves, they can use the Admin portal to XYZ.
+The steps are the same as [Close your Power BI account.](#close-your-power-bi-account) If a Capacity administrator got the license themselves, they can use the Admin portal to remove that license.
 If a paid license (Pro or PPU) expires, you have a grace period for repurchasing.
-For more information, see [xxx](yyy).

 ### Manage an expired license